 Making a change on a wide scale can prove difficult at times.
 However, providing them with the right tools is a great way of encouraging them to make a conscious effort to reduce the amount of plastic that they waste.

-Most offices order too many pens, staplers, or hole punches.
+Most offices order too many pens, staplers, hole punches, and other office supplies.
 Is there a need to have hundreds of pens in the supply room, only for them to become unusable after the ink dries up?
 Should every employee have their own stapler or hole punch?

 One of the real problems lies in the use of single-use plastics.
-This could include plastic spoons, food trays, and even water bottles.
-Businesses can invest in cutlery that staff can use and they can even provide glasses for drinking.
+This could include disposable plastic cutlery, plastic spoons, plastic straws, food trays, and even water bottles.
+Businesses can invest in cutlery that staff can use, and they can even provide glasses for drinking.
 The aim is to consider the amount of single-use plastic used before seeking out alternatives.